rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/19_lecture-M3.md

 	- so once this command `rw init = /bin/bash` executed <br>- then we ress F10 or `exit` command to reboot the Victim's system ✔
 	- Q : in which line we need to add this command `rw init = /bin/bash` <br>Ans : we'll see in practical of it
 - `imp ⭐` : How Privilege Escalation in Windows OS
-	- doing Privilege Escalation in Windows OS , we need a pendrive (shoukd be minimum 4gb)
+	- doing Privilege Escalation in Windows OS , we need a pendrive (should be minimum 4gb)
-	- & we make that pendrive - bootable via installed "tails OS" in it ✔ <br>- then once that pendrive becomes bootable - then we'll restart our system
+	- & we make that pendrive - bootable via installed "tails OS" in it ✔ <br>- then once that pendrive becomes bootable - then we'll restart victim's system
 	- when that system is rebooting then continuously - we press BIOS key i.e F10 or F12 or ESC or ESC+Delete <br>- so BIOS key depends on the system ✔
 		- we'll see more about "Tails OS" - when we go to dark web to host the website ✔<br>- Tails OS made by a organization who made tor browser
 	- so when we press BIOS key continuously then BIOS setting will get open <br>- in BIOS setting - then select the Boot drive as that pendrive - then we'll restart our system <br>- so once system restarting done - then Tails OS will be opened ✔